yazhou2019/BNTR/experiments/README.md

-The code for the analyses presented in the paper is located in the "./experiments" directory.
+In summary, all the code can be found in ./experiments, in which each subdirectory corresponds to figures or tables in the paper).

 There are a number of folders for figures and tables, please refer to the readme file in the previous level of the directory.
-For more implementation details, go to the corresponding folder for figures and tables and refer to the readme file.
+For more implementation details, go to the corresponding folder for figures and tables and read the readme file.
 For example, you can go to Table_1_new and you will see a readme file where you can see more implementation details.

 (Example) The following is the readme file of Table_1_new:
 <details>